-To gain operating efficiencies, we oversee the production planning and quality control aspects of the manufacturing, warehousing and distribution of our products, while we primarily outsource the operating elements of these functions to well-established third-party providers.
+To gain operating efficiencies, we oversee the production planning and quality control aspects of the manufacturing, warehousing and distribution of our products, while we primarily outsource the operating elements of these functions to well-established third party providers.
 This approach allows us to benefit from their core competencies and maintain a highly variable cost structure with low overhead, limited working capital requirements, and minimal investment in capital expenditures, as evidenced by the following:

+Gross G&A % CapEx %

-Gross Margin %
+Margin % To Total Revenues To Total Revenues

+2019 56.9 9.2 1.1

 2018 55.4 8.2 1.2

 2017 56.7 10.1 0.3

-2016 57.9 9.0 0.4
+In 2019, our gross margin percentage increased 150 basis points versus 2018, primarily as a result of the divestiture of our Household Cleaning segment which had lower gross margins.
 In 2018, our gross margin percentage decreased 130 basis points versus 2017, primarily as a result of higher distribution costs and the acquisition of C.B.
 Fleet Company, Inc. ("Fleet"), which has lower gross margins.
-In 2017, our gross margin percentage decreased 120 basis points versus 2016, primarily as a result of lower gross margins associated with the acquired DenTek and Fleet brands and purchase accounting charges related to the Fleet acquisition.
-General and administrative costs, as a percentage of total revenues, decreased 190 basis points in 2018 versus 2017, primarily as a result of higher acquisition and integration charges in

-2017 related to our acquisition of Fleet.
-General and administrative costs, as a percentage of total revenues, increased 110 basis points in 2017 versus 2016, primarily as a result of higher acquisition and integration charges.
-In 2018, our capital expenditures as a percentage of revenues increased 90 basis points versus 2017, primarily due to capital expenditures related our manufacturing facility in Lynchburg, Virginia, which was acquired in conjunction with our acquisition of Fleet.
-In 2017, our capital expenditures as a percentage of revenues decreased 10 basis points versus 2016.
+General and administrative costs, as a percentage of total revenues, increased 100 basis points in 2019 versus 2018, primarily as a result of maintaining costs in the current period despite selling our Household Cleaning segment.
+General and administrative costs, as a percentage of total revenues, decreased 190 basis points in 2018 versus 2017, primarily as a result of higher acquisition and integration charges in 2017 related to our acquisition of Fleet.
+In 2019, our capital expenditures as a percentage of total revenues were relatively flat versus 2018, and increased 90 basis points in 2018 versus 2017 primarily due to capital expenditures related to our manufacturing facility in Lynchburg, Virginia, which was acquired in conjunction with our acquisition of Fleet.